SAP-samples/partner-reference-application/README.md

 ## License

 Copyright (c) 2025 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.

+## Disclaimer
+This repository contains sample code provided “as is” for instructional purposes only.
+SAP makes no warranties and accepts no liability, except in cases of gross negligence or willful misconduct.
+All included data is fictitious and contains no real personal, confidential, or sensitive information.
+Do not use this tutorial app productively with real personal data.
+SAP is not responsible if anyone uses it to capture personal data.